chito365/uk/_posts/1/1/2021-04-07-jordan-north.md

 ## Who is Jordan North

 Cheerleader and gymnast known for her tumbling videos on the app TikTok where she is known as jojo_n_2.
 She has accrued more than 700,000 fans.
-Her fan base is known as #flipfam.
+Her fan base is known as number flipfam.

 ## Prior to Popularity